anoma/nspec/docs/node_architecture/engines/commitment_environment.juvix.md

     import node_architecture.engines.commitment_overview open;
     ```

-# Commitment Engine Environment
+# Commitment Environment

 ## Overview

-Each Commitment Engine instance is associated with a specific identity and handles commitment (signature) requests for that identity.
+The Commitment Engine environment maintains the state necessary for generating commitments (signatures) for a specific identity.
+It includes the identity's signing capabilities and any necessary signing keys or handles.

-## Mailbox States
+## Mailbox states

 The Commitment Engine does not require complex mailbox states.
 We define the mailbox state as `Unit`.